 While the track to Westray’s Grave is suitable for most fitness levels, the trail from Christmas Creek to the Stinson Wreck is best only attempted by experienced bushwalkers or those who are fit and accompanied by a guide.
 For those seeking an extreme challenge which rivals sections of the Kokoda Trail, you may also enjoy retracing the epic journey Bernard O’Reilly made from O’Reilly’s Green Mountains section of Lamington National Park to the Stinson wreck site.

-Walkers staying at nightfall camp also have access to hikes on our property, including to our little spring-fed ‘waterfall’, overhang cave and the popular Buchanan’s Fort, with its spectacular clear-winter-day views to Brisbane and occasionally the Glass house Mountains.
-Our dream is to perhaps one day put a ‘swag platform’ on this high-point of nightfall camp, so those who’re feeling adventurous can truly ‘camp-out’.
+Walkers staying at Nightfall also have access to hikes on our property, including to our little spring-fed ‘waterfall’, overhang cave and the popular Buchanan’s Fort, with its spectacular clear-winter-day views to Brisbane and occasionally the Glass house Mountains.
+Our dream is to perhaps one day put a ‘swag platform’ on this high-point of Nightfall, so those who’re feeling adventurous can truly ‘camp-out’.
 We can’t wait to be the first to try it!